tytydraco/ExamineScraper/supplements/fennel-essential-oil.md

 Sources

 Fennel (Foeniculum vulgare of the family Apiaceae) is an aromatic seed used as spice and flavorant.
-This species is divided into two common market sources of Fennel, 'sweet fennel' (Foeniculum vulgare Mill. subsp. vulgare var. vulgare) and 'bitter fennel' (Foeniculum vulgare Mill. subsp. vulgare var. dulce).[1]
+This species is divided into two common market sources of Fennel, 'sweet fennel' (Foeniculum vulgare Mill. subsp. vulgare var. dulce) and 'bitter fennel' (Foeniculum vulgare Mill. subsp. vulgare var. vulgare).[1]
 They are also sometimes used merely between meals to freshen the breath, and may also be used with meals for supposed carminative (flatulence reducing) purposes.[2]

 Most usage of Fennel is for culinary purposes and as aromatic